ewaldmire/ascender/docs/tower_configuration.md

 }
 ```

-The returned body is a JSON of key-value pairs, where the key is the name of the Ascender configuration setting, and the value is the value of that setting.
+The returned body is a JSON of key-value pairs, where the key is the name of the climber configuration setting, and the value is the value of that setting.
 To update the settings, simply update setting values and PUT/PATCH to the same endpoint.

 #### To Develop:
-Each Django app in Ascender should have a `conf.py` file where related settings get registered.
+Each Django app in climber should have a `conf.py` file where related settings get registered.
 Below is the general format for `conf.py`:

 ```python
 # Other dependencies